TellusTalk/Drop_Folder_Portal/README.md

     $ node drop_folder_portal.js

 # Useful when:
 * You want to upload files to the web by  copying them to a folder

+hejski